TENKASI Powder for solution for infusion Ref.[50255] Active ingredients: Oritavancin

 Elderly (≥65 years)

-No dosage adjustment is required for patients ≥65 years of age (see section 5.2).
+No dose adjustment is required for patients ≥65 years of age (see section 5.2).

 Renal impairment

-No dosage adjustment is needed in patients with mild or moderate renal impairment (see section 5.2).
-The pharmacokinetics of oritavancin in patients with severe renal impairment has not been evaluated.
+No dose adjustment is needed in patients with mild or moderate renal impairment.
+Very limited data are available in patients with severe renal impairment.
+Renal impairment had no clinically relevant effect on the exposure of oritavancin (see section 5.2), however caution should be exercised when prescribing oritavancin in patients with severe renal impairment.
 Oritavancin is not removed from blood by haemodialysis procedures.

 Hepatic impairment

-No dosage adjustment is required for patients with mild to moderate hepatic impairment (Child-Pugh Class B) (see section 5.2).
+No dose adjustment is required for patients with mild to moderate hepatic impairment (Child-Pugh Class B) (see section 5.2).
 The pharmacokinetics of oritavancin in patients with severe hepatic impairment (Child-Pugh Class C) has not been evaluated, however based on pharmacokinetic parameters, severe hepatic impairment is not expected to have an impact on oritavancin exposure.
-Therefore no dose adjustment is required, even if caution should be exercised when prescribing oritavancin to patients with severe hepatic impariment (Child-Pugh Class C).
+Therefore, no dose adjustment is required, even if caution should be exercised when prescribing oritavancin to patients with severe hepatic impairment (Child-Pugh Class C).

 Paediatric population

-The safety and efficacy of oritavancin in children and adolescents (<18 years) have not yet been established.
-No data are available.
+The safety and efficacy of oritavancin in paediatric patients < 3 months of age have not yet been established.

 Method of administration